 Morgan Stanley is also required to submit once every two years to the Federal Reserve and the FDIC a resolution plan that describes its strategy for a rapid and orderly resolution under the U.S. Bankruptcy Code in the event of its material financial distress or failure.
 Interim updates are required in certain limited circumstances, including material mergers or acquisitions or fundamental changes to our resolution strategy.
-Morgan Stanley submitted the 2023 full resolution plan on June 30, 2023.

 Morgan Stanley's preferred strategy, which is set out in its most recent resolution plan, is an SPOE strategy, which generally contemplates the provision of adequate capital and liquidity by the Parent to certain of its subsidiaries so that such subsidiaries have the resources necessary to implement the resolution strategy after the Parent has filed for bankruptcy.
-Within that strategy we, and associated Wealth Management businesses of Morgan Stanley, would be sold.
-In the event that we file for insolvency under the FDIA, the preferred strategy would be the liquidation of the Bank.
+Within that strategy, the Wealth Management businesses of Morgan Stanley would be sold.